wp-plugins/photo-express-for-google/README.md

 Upgrade notice:
 *   The plugin requires at **least PHP 5.4**.
 Using a version before PHP 5.4 leads to parse errors.
 *   The prefix for all CSS classes has changed from "pe2" to "peg".
 Please consider this when upgrading from "Picasa and Google Plus Express".
+*   The function to store authentication data on a user basis has been removed to reduce complexity.
+If you rely on this function, please post a feature request.

 Features: